 Top 10 Pull-Up Variations and What Muscles They Target

 Pull-ups are one of the most effective bodyweight exercises for upper-body strength.
 But by changing your grip, body position, or range of motion, you can shift the emphasis to different muscle groups.
-Below are 10 powerful pull-up variations, each with its key focus and training benefits.

-1. Standard Pull-Up (Overhand Grip)
+1. Standard Pull-Up (Overhand / Pronated Grip)

-Primary Muscles Targeted:
+Primary Muscles Worked:

 • Latissimus dorsi